node-js-libs/node.io/docs/README.md

     var options = {}, methods = {};
     exports.job = new Job(options, methods);

-To run this job (e.g. saved as myjob.js) from the command line, run the following command in the same directory
+To run this job (e.g. saved as _myjob.js_) from the command line, run the following command in the same directory

     $ node.io myjob

-A full list of available job methods and options is [available here](#), however jobs typically contain an input, run, and output method.
+A full list of methods and options is [available here](#), however jobs typically contain an input, run, and output method.
 If omitted, input and output default to STDIN and STDOUT.

 ## Getting started

 The following examples highlight how to create and run a simple job.

-times2.js

-    var options = {};
+_times2.js_

     var methods = {
         input: [0,1,2],
         run: function(num) {
-            this.emit(num*2);
+            this.emit(num * 2);
         }
     };

-    exports.job = new Job(options, methods);
+    exports.job = new Job({}, methods);

-To run times2.js, run the following command in the same directory:
+To run _times2.js_, run the following command in the same directory:

     $ node.io times2
         => 0\n2\n4\n

-times2.js can also be run inside another script:
+_times2.js_ can also be run inside another script:

     var times2 = require('./times2'), nodeio = require('node.io');
     nodeio.start(times2, function(err) {
-        //STDOUT => 0\n2\n4\n
+        //Called on completion.
+STDOUT => 0\n2\n4\n
     });

 To capture the output, set the third parameter to true: